isomerpages/moh-hcsa/_help-and-resources/For Healthcare Providers/Circulars.md

 <p>4 Nov 2025</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>[For Information] upcoming Health Information Bil - What It Means For
+<p>[For Information] Upcoming Health Information Bill - What It Means For
 You</p>
 </td>
 <td rowspan="1" colspan="1">